 What type of permit will I receive?

 A digital permit.
-A notification email will be sent when the permit is active.
+A notification email will be sent when the permit is active, only then can you use your digital permit.
 There is nothing to display in the vehicle when using digital permits.

 You can check the costs and quantities you can purchase in your zone.